Rubi (Philippine TV series): Adaptation

 Rubí is a Mexican telenovela that aired on Televisa in 2004, starring actress Bárbara Mori in the title role, Eduardo Santamarina as Alejandro, Jacqueline Bracamontes as Maribel and Sebastián Rulli as Hector.
 The series had a total of 115 episodes.
-The original telenovela was aired on ABS-CBN in January, the 1st quarter of 2005 before noontime replacing Gata Salvaje and dubbed in Tagalog until it ended in December, the last quarter of the year.
-The original series returned in 2015, ten years since the airing of Rubí in the Philippines, this time through Telenovela Channel in English audio.
+The original telenovela was aired on ABS-CBN from January 31 to December 16, 2005, replacing Gata salvaje and dubbed in Tagalog.
+The original series returned from April 20, 2015, to January 15, 2016, ten years since the airing of Rubí in the Philippines, this time through Telenovela Channel in English audio.

 Casting

 Kristine Hermosa and Angelika Dela Cruz were rumoured to be cast as the title character Rubí, but the role eventually went to Angelica Panganiban.